gabrielaehrenbrink/portfolio/README.md

-This is a portfolio project that I built to showcase my skills and projects.
+This is a portfolio project that I'm currently working on.
 It is built using React and tailwind CSS.